Bhupathideepa/docs/learn/app-development/custom-widgets/prefabs-overview.md

 ## Prefab Types

-Prefabs can be applied in many situations, Broadly, they fall into following categories:
+Prefabs can be applied in many situations.Broadly, they fall into the following categories:

 1. **Widget extensions**: They can be built on top of 3rd party JS libraries and extend these libraries' functionality; [![prefab_widget](/learn/assets/prefab_widget.png)](/learn/assets/prefab_widget.png)
 2. **API integrated components**: WaveMaker UI components can be made to interact with the Prefab APIs to customize the Prefab behavior; [![prefab_apicomp](/learn/assets/prefab_apicomp.png)](/learn/assets/prefab_apicomp.png)